hzawawi/hzawawi.github.io/_posts/2018-11-20-DynamoDB-Provisioner-For-Dev.md

 dev-table, qa-table

--Random: a generated guid that prefix the original table name, this will enable us to allow parallel executions of different tests without having table collisions
+- Random: a generated guid that prefix the original table name, this will enable us to allow parallel executions of different tests without having table collisions